 Glasses On Face Shapes: 5 Fierce Frames

 Ever notice how some guys toss on glasses and go from background NPC to leading man?
 Like, they get it.
-Not because they’re better looking Nah Nah!
+Not because they’re better looking.
+Nah!
 No. It’s because the shape of the frame talks to the shape of their face.
 It’s geometry, homie.
 A little structure here, a soft curve there, and suddenly you’re giving off the right kind of energy.
 Glasses on face shapes isn’t a vibe thing, it’s architectural.
 This goes for sunglasses, too.
 Fine-tune your face!

 I wore glasses from grade school until I got LASIK at 40.
 So when I say I’ve tested every frame style out there, I mean it.
 And here’s what I learned: the right glasses can shape perception—make your face look more angular, more balanced, more put-together.
 The wrong ones?
 You’ll look like a confused cartoon character.
 Let’s not do that.

-Glasses On Face Shapes
+What Glasses On Which Face Shapes?

 Before we get into specific styles, let’s talk face shapes real quick.
 There are five common ones you’ll hear about: